 @mtanigawa only one option of the two I gave was an “exposed share” - I was intending to give many options.
 An unprotected share is better for troubleshooting purposes - which you or a future reader might find incredibly valuable one day.

-Joe Schmitt Senior Developer last edited by
+Joe Schmitt Senior Developer

 @mtanigawa if you’re hard coding the credentials in the snapin, there is another option.
 You can set